tituschewxj/tp/docs/DeveloperGuide.md

 <span class="semi-bold">MSS</span>

-1. User requests to add a student, providing the name and NUSNet ID as compulsory information, with the phone number being optional.
+1. User requests to add a student, providing the name and NUSNet ID as compulsory information, with the phone number, email, major and tags being optional.

    Use case ends.